sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 2. Spawn even more user stories by brainstorming with the team..
 3. Write them down: `As a <role>, I want to <something> so that <some reason>`.

-After you feel that you have added them all (or at least most of them), find the commonalities and group them into **Epics**.
-This is the Level 2.
-Add this Epic to the GitLab.
+After you feel that you have added them all important user stories, find the commonalities and group them into **Epics**.
+An epic is not a random collection of Issues.
+They should share the acceptance criteria.
+Also, if it can be done within a day, it is clearly not large enough for an Epic.
+One definition of an Epic that it cannot be completed within a single sprint.

 ??? note "Example: Retro Game Console"

     Imagine that your upcoming product is a hand-held gaming console.
-The games are distributed as cartridges, but the device has one built-in game, a 2D platformer called `Retro Encabulator Sisters`.
+The games are distributed as cartridges.
+The device has one built-in game, a 2D platformer called `Retro Encabulator Sisters`.
 Based on your customer reserach (queries, user groups, interviews, surveys), you have found a user story that goes like this:

-    * As a gamer, I want to be able to save the game state, so that I can continue playing later.
+    * As a gamer, I want to be able to save the Encabulator Sisters game state, so that I can continue playing later.

     For a non-technical user, this might sound like a simple feature:

     > Duh, just add like three lines or code, bruh.<br>- xxEliteSniperxx

     In practice, this might be a lot more complicated.
-During Vision and Scope, there might have been an idea about adding a  persistent data block device to the console.
+During Vision and Scope, there might have been an idea about adding a persistent data storage to the console.
 Maybe this Major Feature was omitted, since it would add weight to the system or increase the price.
 Instead of persisting the `Retro Encabulator Sisters`'s game state to the non-volatile memory, you may solve this by serializing the game state and displaying it as a string (e.g. `ABC123`) for the player.

     This user story, and some other similar stories, would spawn an Epic called `Game State`.
 This Epic may contain multiple Issues.
 Note that the actual Issues will be fleshed out later, in GitLab, during sprint planning.